 Located in Little Italy, Lombardi’s was established in 1905 and is the first pizzeria in the United States.
 They don’t take reservations so it definitely can get really busy and you might have a wait.
 But, it’s definitely worth it!
 Showing up a little hangry and not wanting to wait, we absolutely lucked out and snagged a few stools at the bar.
 It wasn’t fancy, but it was just focused on great delicious ingredients making it such quality food.

 Another pizza institution in New York, your time there for Thanksgiving wouldn’t be complete without trying Joe’s Pizza.
 There are multiple locations, we visited You can order pizza by the slice or a whole pie, it’s up to you!
 (The slices are HUGE!)
 And, likely there will be a line out the door so you’ll have some time to decide what you want to order.
 But, part of that may have attributed to the fact that we went to the location near Times Square on Broadway.
 We ordered a full pie (half pepperoni & the other half margherita) then an italian salad.

 New York Bagels

 While in New York for Thanksgiving, be sure to get your fill of carbs with the famous NYC Bagels.
-Read more in depth about all of the bagel shops to check out here.
+Read more in depth about all of the New York City bagel shops.